drivendataorg/zamba/docs/docs/train-tutorial.md

-# User Tutorial: Training a Model on Labaled Videos
+# User tutorial: Training a model on labaled videos

 This section walks through how to train a model using `zamba`.
 If you are new to `zamba` and just want to classify some videos as soon as possible, see the [Quickstart](quickstart.md) guide.